Disclosure: PCBuildRanked earns from qualifying Amazon purchases through affiliate links in this article.

 Upgrade Path

 First upgrade: Ryzen 7 9800X3D (12-18 months).
-AMD’s 3D V-Cache prices have historically dropped 20-30% within a year of launch.
-When the 9800X3D reaches the $300-320 range, it drops into the B650 Tomahawk with no other changes — gaming performance improves 10-20% in CPU-limited titles, and GPU-bound titles stay identical.
+AMD’s 3D V-Cache prices drop 20-30% within a year of launch historically.
+When the 9800X3D stabilizes below $340, it drops into the B650 Tomahawk with no other changes — gaming performance improves 10-20% in CPU-limited titles, and GPU-bound titles stay identical.

 Second upgrade: Second M.2 SSD.
 When 1TB fills, the B650 Tomahawk’s second CPU-connected M.2 slot accepts any PCIe 4.0 drive.
 A 2TB Samsung 990 Evo or WD Black SN850X adds storage without reinstalling anything.

 Third upgrade: Next-generation GPU (2027-2028).
 The RTX 5070 handles 1440p max settings comfortably for the foreseeable future.
 If you move to a 4K display or want native 4K without DLSS, a next-generation GPU slots into the same PCIe x16 connection without any other platform changes.
+For a broader strategy on building a PC that stays relevant for years, see our future-proof PC build guide.

 Skip for now: CPU cooler upgrade.
 The included Wraith Stealth handles the 9700X at 65W without thermal throttling.
 Upgrade to a Thermalright Peerless Assassin 120 SE or similar only if acoustics matter in your environment — performance doesn’t change.